Every question you may have about Variable Rate Mortgages answered!

 Yes, it will increase if you have the type of variable mortgage where the payment changes every time the Prime Rate Changes.
 The change is immediate, without delay.

-If you have a fixed payment variable rate mortgage (like say from BMO or TD Bank), the amount of interest you will pay to the bank over the term of your mortgage will end up being the exact same either way.
+If you have a fixed payment variable rate mortgage (like say from BMO or TD Bank), the amount of interest you will pay to the bank over the term of your mortgage will end up being the exact same as if you had chosen an adjustable rate mortgage where the payments go up and down with each change in the Prime Rate.

 If your mortgage funds just prior to the Prime Rate increase, you can preserve the lower payment, but of course if the Prime Rate increases so does the rate on your mortgage – you just won’t be aware of it till the mortgage matures when there is more principal owing than had you started at a higher rate/payment structure.